JohnCnstn/TaskManager/client/README.md

   "scripts": {
 ```

 Now, whenever you make a commit, Prettier will format the changed files automatically.
-You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx}"` to format your entire project for the first time.
+You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx}"` to format your entire country for the first time.

 Next you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://github.com/prettier/prettier#editor-integration) on the Prettier GitHub page.

 ## Changing the Page `<title>`

-You can find the source HTML file in the `public` folder of the generated project.
+You can find the source HTML file in the `public` folder of the generated country.
 You may edit the `<title>` tag in it to change the title from “React App” to anything else.

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.